vmware/captive-web-view/forApple/readme.md

 See the Skeleton application Xcode projects as examples, or proceed as follows.

-1. In Xcode, navigate to File, Swift Packages, Add Package Dependency...
+1. In Xcode, navigate to File, Add Packages...

 2. If prompted, when working with an Xcode workspace, select the Xcode project requiring the framework.